 Tristan laughed.

-"You didn't go out of the mansion for a week at the start."
+"You didn't leave the Kaiba mansion for a week at the start, right?"

 "Congratulations," Yugi laughed too.